LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsubsection{Safety Cage}

-In order to assure that mission critical states resulting from unwanted controller behaviour are not reached during attitude control maneuvers, a Safety Cage architecture as proposed in \cite{aiecsshandbook} is implemented.
-This construct, recommended by the ECSS Machine Learning Handbook, uses a set of rules, to prevent the system from entering potentially dangerous states.
+In order to assure that unsafe states are not reached during attitude control maneuvers, a Safety Cage architecture as proposed in the ECSS Machine Learning Handbook~\cite{aiecsshandbook} is implemented.
+This construct uses a set of rules, to prevent the system from entering potentially dangerous states.
 This can be achieved through a set of safety interventions, which will be activated once a certain rule is triggered.
 Potentially critical failure modes for the InnoCube satellite have been identified using the proposed Failure Mode, Effects and Criticality analysis (FMECA).
-This analysis led to the following main critical failure modes:
+This analysis led to the main considered critical failure modes, described in the following.